caugustine2022/resume/README.md

 ----

-Information technology and cybersecurity enthusiast with over 6+ years of experience in Site Reliability Engineering, Software Development Operations, Software Development Security Operations, AWS Cloud Infrastructure, Linux Systems Engineering, Cybersecurity, and also an ISACA Certified Data Privacy Solutions Engineer.
+Information technology and cybersecurity enthusiast with over 6+ years of experience in Site Reliability, Software Development Operations, Software Development Security Operations, AWS Cloud Infrastructure, Linux Systems Engineering, Cybersecurity, and also an ISACA Certified Data Privacy Solutions Engineer.
 Having excelling skills in automation, container orchestration, managing and configuring various Linux systems distributions: Ubuntu, CentOS, RedHat, Debian, Oracle Linux, and Kali Linux.
 Hands-on experience in Git/GitHub, sonarQube, Jenkins, Ansible, Docker, Kubernetes, Terraform, AWS Cloud, and on-premises deployment, with added proficiency in Java, JavaScript, Python, Bash Shell, and PowerShell scripting.
 In addition, cutting-edge training and skills in identity access management, security systems administration, enterprise security control frameworks, ethical hacking and/or penetration testing, endpoint security, network security, data governance, risk management, and compliances, with a deep passion for enterprise-wide security management.
 Persistent, detailed-oriented with excellent interpersonal and team-working skills; and particularly passionate about contributing my technical and analytical skills to ensure operational efficiency.

 ----